10 TIPS FOR BUYING DIVE EQUIPMENT

 - Forget the flashy.
 Some buyers can fall for whatever gear seems “coolest” or “flashiest” on the sales floor.
 Beware of this.
 What looks most cool isn’t necessarily what’s ideal for you.
 It’s always smarter to buy the gear that best fits you physically, and that also falls within your budget range.
 Your wallet will thank you.

 - Take care of your gear.
 It saves you money in the long run.
-After every dive it’s important to rinse your gear in fresh water.
+Therefore, after every dive it’s important to rinse your gear in fresh water.
 Saltwater is particularly corrosive to dive equipment.
 Wetsuits should be washed with special wetsuit shampoo, and everything should be thoroughly dried before storage to prevent mildewing.
 Get more complicated equipment like regulators, dive computers or tanks serviced regularly by a trained technician.

 Bird’s Underwater is a ScubaPro Platinum Dealer that can help with your diving needs, from gear rentals and equipment repair to sales.
 Contact them today at 352-563-2763 to learn more.